waynee95/zettelkasten/symbol-tables.md

 - An AST node that mentions a symbol name will also have a field with a reference to the symbol name's entry in the symbol table
   - If such connection cannot be made, then the symbol was not declared properly and an error will be thrown
   - Otherwise, other passes can use the symbol table reference to obtain information like type, storage requirements,... about the symbol

-## Static Scoping

-- Most languages have scopes that bind the availability of symbols to a specific region of the program
+- Most languages have scopes that bind the availability of symbols to a specific region of the program (See [[static-vs-dynamic-scope]]#)
-- A name may only be declared once inside a scope
-- Static scoping: references are resolved to the declaration in the _closest_ containing scope
-  - Additionally, there may be mechanisms to promote a symbol to the program's _global scope_

 ## Symbol Table Interface